BobanL/ecr-viewer-1/containers/ecr-viewer/src/app/data/db/README.md

 ## Philosophy

-- **Prefer dynamic loading**: Schemas and dialects are loaded dynamically based on configuration, reducing hard-coded dependencies.
 - **Build for extensibility**: The codebase is structured to easily accommodate new database dialects or schemas with minimal refactoring.
 - **Avoid dialect-specific behaviors**: Kysely’s abstractions are used to minimize vendor-specific SQL, ensuring compatibility across database systems.